 Here are some pictures of previous Easter egg hunts we organised:

 As we have seen previously, tradition has it that it is the bells which, on returning from Rome, hide the eggs in the gardens on Sunday morning.
-However, when you go to the supermarkets in France, it seems like bunnies are omnipresent.
-And you have to do a thorough search to find the famous flying bells!
+However, when you go to the supermarkets in France, bunnies seem omnipresent.
+And you must thoroughly search to find the famous flying bells!

 Back in 2014, we noted that trend in the Annecy area.